ykerblat/thesis/README.md

 # Thesis project - Major Studio 2

 ### Current "pain points"
-- Better to articulate a forward-looking lens (i.e. "in what direction are we going in?") or put forward a data-driven narrative based on _historical_ records and/or current trends?
+- Is it better to articulate a forward-looking lens (i.e. "in what direction are we going in?") or put forward a data-driven narrative based on _historical_ records and/or current trends?
-- Geographical lens - which scale to use to produce this evidence?
+- Which geographical lens to pick?
+Which scale to use to produce this evidence?
 Need to decide how to handle all the various scales of impact (viticulture is both large and small scale..!).
-- Depending on data constraints, need to decide if I limit the spatial analysis to a specific region/set of wine-producing regions (the "Old World" for example)?
+- Level of geographical coverage of a given dataset - depending on data constraints, need to decide if I limit the spatial analysis to a specific region/set of wine-producing regions (the "Old World" for example)?

 ## Problem statement